Skip to main content

 SectionKey fieldsDescription

-taxonomycategories, professional_network_industry, professional_network_specialitiesIndustry and classification data
+taxonomycategories, professional_network_industry, professional_network_industries, professional_network_specialities, primary_naics_detail, sic_detail_listIndustry and classification data

 revenueestimated (lower_bound_usd, upper_bound_usd), public_markets, acquisition_statusRevenue estimates and market data

-hiringopenings_count, openings_growth_percent, recent_titles_csvHiring demand and open roles
+hiringopenings_count, openings_growth_percent, recent_openingsHiring demand and open roles

 followerscount, mom_percent, qoq_percent, yoy_percentAudience and follower metrics